agreif/hs-playground/README.md

 # hs-playground

-Collection of small independent Haskell topics, programming exercises and ideas.
+My Collection of some Haskell topics, programming exercises and ideas.

 # Some Concepts